dylanopen/dylancode.dev/src/content/docs/fundamental_counting.md

     n32@{ shape: rect}
 ```
 ### Explanation
 As you see in the figure above, each element in Sub event 1 can be paired with 1 of the elements in Sub event 2.
-If there are n elements (or n ways in counting) in Sub event 2, you can pair it with one of the one of the elements in Sub event 1, which give n pairs.
-And since there are m elements im Sub event 1, there are m of n pairs similarly.
+If there are n elements (or n ways in counting) in Sub event 2, you can pair it with one of the elements in Sub event 1, which give n pairs.
+And since there are m elements in Sub event 1, there are m of n pairs similarly.
 Hence prove that the total pairs are $m \cdot n$ pair (or $m \cdot n$ ways in counting).
 ### Example 1 - Multiplication Principle
 #### Problem
-In how many ways have lunch consist of a drink from a menu with 5 soda options and 8 boba options, and a dish from the same menu with 3 vegan options and 7 non-vegan options.
+In how many ways can we have a lunch consist of a drink from a menu with 5 soda options and 8 boba options, and a dish from the same menu with 3 vegan options and 7 non-vegan options.
 #### Solution
 In this problem, event "having lunch" consist of us choosing a drink and a dish, to be exact, choosing a drink *then* a dish.
 Consequently, such event is 2 Sub events happen in order : "get a drink" and then "get a dish".
 According to the principle, total ways we can have a lunch are *(number of ways to get a drink)* $\cdot$ *(number of ways to get a dish)*.
-We can find them using Addition Principle we established earlier. number of ways to get a drink are $5+8=13$, number of ways to get a dish are $3+7=10$.
+We can find them using Addition Principle we established earlier.
+Number of ways to get a drink are $5+8=13$, number of ways to get a dish are $3+7=10$.
 Hence the total ways to get a lunch are $13 \cdots 10=130$ ways.